-The below strip shows a junctional rhythm with retrograde P waves seen just before the QRS complex.
+The strip below shows a junctional rhythm with retrograde P waves seen just before the QRS complex.
 The second rhythm strip shows retrograde P waves just after the QRS complex.

-2. Chou’s Electrocardiography in Clinical Practice: Adult and Pediatric, 6e
+1. Chou’s Electrocardiography in Clinical Practice: Adult and Pediatric, 6e